 When planning your next, or even your first, visit to Martha’s Vineyard, make it a point to take a stroll through this charming community.
 To learn more about renting a gingerbread house, read here.

 • Tuesday Takes.
-Each post in the series focuses on one or two photos, or possibly a video, from our travels, as well as the background story behind the photo(s).
+Each post in the series focuses on one or two photos.
+Or possibly a video, from our travels, as well as the background story behind the photo(s).
 Tuesday Takes are shared in random order with no rhyme or reason as to why.

 Pin it!